jhustata/book/_sources/aaa.md

 What's new this week?

-1. profile.do --> pwd
-2. revamped --> r(mean)
-3. remote desktop: a resource for Stata/SE or MP --> r(mean)
-4. lab1 are available and lab2 has gone live! --> labs
+1. lab2 solutions are available & lab3 has gone live!
-5. passcodes for all the videos are available in the CoursePlus online library
-6. 04/13/23 video has gone live --> by
-7. a brief video answering questions about `HW1` will go live on Monday 04/17/2023
+2. a brief video answering questions about `HW1` will go live on Monday 04/17/2023
-8. r(table)in practice --> by
+3. session chapters `pwd`, `r(mean)`, `by`, and `program define` have all been retouched.

 ```